carlosramireziii/carlosramireziii.github.io/_drafts/a-step-by-step-guide-to-debugging-sjr-templates.md

 1. Re-introduce ERB rendering calls and look for Ruby errors
 1. Make sure every ERB render call is escaped properly

-To download a PDF cheatsheet to use as a reference, just [drop me your email below]().
+To download a PDF cheatsheet to use as a reference, just [drop your email below](#post-cta).

 [sjr_errors_post]: {{ site.baseurl }}{% post_url 2016-11-20-3-reasons-why-your-sjr-template-isnt-working %}
 [instance_var_in_partials_post]: {{ site.baseurl }}{% post_url 2016-09-19-stop-using-instance-variables-in-partials %}